The right pillow can improve your sleep

 The right pillow will support your head and neck, keeping your spine properly aligned as you sleep.
 Pillow comfort also depends a lot on personal preference -- a pillow that is too soft for one person can be the perfect loft for another.
 Some sleep experts put a lot of stock in how pillows relate to sleep position, that is, whether you're a back sleeper, side sleeper or stomach sleeper and what type or firmness of pillow is best for each preference, but, quite frankly, those recommendations are often diametrically opposed from one "expert" to the next.
 In fact, most pillows aren't specifically made to target a particular sleep position; although a few do bill themselves as such.
 What's most important is to find the pillow that supports your head comfortably and comes in the loft that you prefer: If you like a soft pillow, someone telling you that you need a firm pillow probably won't help you sleep better -- get the soft pillow.

 Of course, a pillow isn't the only component of a good night's sleep.
 The right mattress may be even more crucial in helping you rest well since it supports your entire body.
 If your mattress isn't all that great, but you can't afford a new one, a mattress topper can transform an old or worn mattress at a fraction of the price of a new mattress.
-We cover both mattresses and mattress toppers in separate reports.

 Types of pillows